Test in production without watermarks.

 Console.WriteLine(data)

 After loading the workbook and worksheet, the following code sample can be used to either make changes to formulas, or be applied to specific cells.
-The code goes as follows:
+The code is as follows:

 worksheet["A1"].Formula = "=Sum(B8:C12)";